CANDY-LINE/node-red-contrib-lwm2m/README.md

 - `D` ...
 Delete
 - `C` ...
 Create

+Note that LwM2M Bootstrap server will try to remove all predefined objects during bootstrapping process.
+Set ACL properly if you'd like to preserve your objects.

 ## Global predefined objects

 You can add your own systemwide custom objects by describing them in your `settings.js` or `RED.settings` objects.